The Honorable John D. Bates

 An internship with Judge Bates is a traditional judicial internship, which will involve work directly with the Judge as well as with the law clerks.
 Student interns prepare memoranda of law and draft opinions.
 They have the opportunity to observe trials and other litigation events by sitting in on various phases of both civil and criminal cases.
 They may also be asked to perform some administrative tasks.
 The internship is unpaid, although some interns have earned academic credit.

 Applications are considered on a rolling basis.
-Applicants may apply by submitting a cover letter, resume, writing sample, undergraduate and law school transcripts (when available), and 2-3 references and/or letters of recommendation; or they may e-mail their package (Word Perfect or Word) to Bates_Intern_Apps@dcd.uscourts.gov
+Applicants may apply by submitting a cover letter, resume, writing sample, undergraduate and law school transcripts (when available), and 2-3 references and/or letters of recommendation; or they may also e-mail their package (PDF format preferred) to Bates_Intern_Apps@dcd.uscourts.gov

 The Honorable John D. Bates